PyThaiNLP/nlpo3/nlpo3-python/README.md

 ### Dictionary

-- For the interest of library size, nlpO3 does not assume what dictionary the user would like to use, and it does not come with a dictionary.
+- To keep the library small, nlpO3 does not include a dictionary.
-- A dictionary is needed for the dictionary-based word tokenizer.
+  Users must provide a dictionary when using the dictionary-based tokenizer.
-- For tokenization dictionary, try
+- For tokenization dictionaries, try
   - [words_th.txt][dict-pythainlp] from [PyThaiNLP][pythainlp]
     - ~62,000 words
     - CC0-1.0